openstack/tempest/doc/source/test-removal.rst

  #. run the query: MySQL [subunit2sql]> select * from tests where test_id like
     "tempest.api.compute.admin.test_flavors_negative.FlavorsAdminNegativeTestJSON%";
-    which will return a table of all the tests in the class (but it will also catch failures in setupClass and tearDownClass)
+    which will return a table of all the tests in the class (but it will also catch failures in setUpClass and tearDownClass)
  #. paste the output table with numbers and the mysql command you ran to
     generate it into the etherpad.